zjl21/Realtime-ECG-QRS-detection-and-diagnosis/README.md

 ### Add your data

-Organize your data into a txt file and place it in the `data` folder, when referred to "your data idx" below, it means the part before the .txt.
+Organize your data into a txt file and place it in a folder, the path can be designated as you run the code.

 There are 10 demo data currently in the `data` folder.